liflab/cornipickle-android-probe/README.md

 About the author                                                   {#about}
 ----------------
-The Cornipickle Android Probe was written by Chafik Meniar, then a Masters' Student at at Université du Québec À Chicoutimi, Canada.
+The Cornipickle Android Probe was written by **Chafik Meniar**, then a Masters' Student at Université du Québec à Chicoutimi, Canada.

-Cornipickle was written by Sylvain Hallé, associate professor at Université du Québec À Chicoutimi, Canada.